momostarsky/imebra_git/docs/compiling_imebra.rst

 .. _compiling-imebra-label:

-Compiling Imebra
+Compiling Dicomhero
 ================

-This section explains how to compile Imebra from the source distribution.
+This section explains how to compile Dicomhero from the source distribution.
 You can download the source distribution from https://imebra.com, or you can create a source distribution by following the instructions at :ref:`build-distribution-label`

-The result of the Imebra compilation is a shared library for your operating system of choice.
+The result of the Dicomhero compilation is a shared library for your operating system of choice.

-The Imebra Source Distribution includes:
+The Dicomhero Source Distribution includes:

 - the source code for the library
 - the source code for the tests
 - pre-built documentation

-Compiling the C++ version of Imebra
+Compiling the C++ version of Dicomhero
 -----------------------------------

 Prerequisites
 .............

-In order to build the library from the Imebra Source Distribution you need:
+In order to build the library from the Dicomhero Source Distribution you need:

-- the source distribution of Imebra, available here: https://imebra.com/get-it/
+- the source distribution of Dicomhero, available here: https://imebra.com/get-it/
 - a modern C++ compiler (GCC, clang, Visual Studio, etc)
 - CMake version 2.8 or newer (https://cmake.org/)

-Building Imebra
+Building Dicomhero
 ...............

 The root folder of the source distributions contains a CMakeLists file, which contains the information needed by CMake to generate a solution file for your platform (a make file, a VisualStudio solution, etc).

-To generate the Imebra shared library, execute the following steps:
+To generate the Dicomhero shared library, execute the following steps:

 1. Create a folder that will contain the result of the compilation (artifacts)
 2. cd into the created artifacts folder
-3. execute cmake with the path to the Imebra's distributrion root folder as parameter
+3. execute cmake with the path to the Dicomhero's distributrion root folder as parameter
 4. execute cmake with the --build option, and on Windows optionally specify the build configuration
 5. run the tests with ctest -V .